cfengine/documentation/reference/promise-types.markdown

     admit   => { "127.0.0.1" };
 ```

-**Notes**: If the handle name is based on a variable, and the variable
+**Notes:** If the handle name is based on a variable, and the variable
 fails to expand, the handle will be based on the name of the variable
 rather than its content.

 ### ifvarclass

-**Description**: Describes extended classes ANDed with context.
+**Description:** Describes extended classes ANDed with context.

 This is an additional class expression that will be evaluated after the
 `class::` classes have selected promises.
 It is provided in order to enable a